kyma-project/istio/docs/contributor/draft/rate-limiting-poc/06-sum-up-rate-limiting.md

 Cons:
 - License prevents us from offering it as a service in Kyma
 - Hyperscaler Redis instance is not accessible from Kyma cluster, it is only available within Cloud Foundry environment
-- If we choose managed Redis offering, it will not be available for OS Istio module
+- If we choose the managed Redis offering, it will not be available for the open-source Istio module

 # [Valkey](https://github.com/valkey-io/valkey)
 Valkey is an open source, in memory datastore released under the BSD-3 Clause License.
 It is a continuation of the work that was being done on Redis 7.2.4.